-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 RMNCAH services continue to be provided in adherence to the COVID-19 prevention protocols even as COVID-19 transmission declines countrywide.
-Key RMNCAH indicators monitoring service delivery have been maintained at high level during the quarter.
-NTDs Prioritise the funding and other resources for the implementation of preventive chemotherapy for trachoma and work to increase preventive chemotherapy for soil transmitted helminths Q4 2021 The country is now on track for trachoma and two districts (Amudat and Moroto) will have MDA in 2021.
-The trachoma impact survey is planned in May 2021 in other two districts (Nebbi and Buliisa) as well as a and schistosomiasis to reach WHO targets. surveillance survey planned in June 2021 in Nakapriprit and Nabilatuk.
-SCH and STH integrated MDA is conducted on regular basis in 91 targeted districts and different other channels are now used such as channels are now used such as integrated health days and ANC
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2022 RMNCAH services continue to be provided in adherence to the COVID-19 prevention protocol.
+Key RMNCAH indicators monitoring service availability and uptake have been maintained at high level during the quarter.
+NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch-up activities.
+Q4 2022 The country is on track for trachoma and two districts (Amudat and Moroto) had MDA in 2021.
+The trachoma impact survey was conducted in May 2021 in two districts (Nebbi and Buliisa) as well as a surveillance survey in June 2021 in Nakapriprit and Nabilatuk.
+Schistosomiasis and Soil Transmitted Helminths integrated MDA is conducted on regular basis in 91 targeted districts and channels such as integrated health days and ANC services are used